 Genie has been manufacturing residential openers since 1954 and delivers solid performance at a lower price than the Chamberlain Group brands.
 Their Aladdin Connect smart platform handles the basics well for most homeowners.

 Genie offers chain and belt drive options at competitive prices.
 Smart connectivity and battery backup are available across the mid-range lineup.
+The Genie 7155 is a belt drive unit we’ve installed in a fair number of central Ohio homes — no complaints.

 Best for: Budget-conscious buyers who still want dependable hardware and smart features.